 The main article Sing From the Center of the Prison (Part 1/3), was born from a two-part, divine lesson in my own life.
-The first part started when I spoke to God about prayers my partner and I would say over our child.
-I'd wanted to know why my partner's prayers were more effective than mine.
+The first part started when I spoke to God about prayers my wife and I would say over our child.
+I'd wanted to know why my wife's prayers were more effective than mine.

 My answer took about two months to unfold.
 Out of almost all of the self-improvement work I’ve done, this was one of the only big lessons I had left and one of the most elusive for me.

 As usual, I got an answer that was clear and concise.
 The reason Grace's prayers were more effective was because she had fewer contaminants in her life.
 In other words, I had anger over things that were happening to us while Grace was letting that anger go.
 I also had a few bad habits that Grace didn't have.
 Her spiritual power was stronger because she was keeping her persona more clean.

 The solution starts

 It just so happens that about that time I came across some free classes, once a week for a month.
 It was a bit like going to church.
 The lessons had somehow directly related to what I'd just started working on, getting rid of bad habits and letting anger go.

 One specific point is how to handle unexpected stress.
 It was about how to curb the itch to hurl things during angry moments, like insults... chairs maybe.
 I'd not been chucking objects, but I have been ignorantly skilled at saying things I shouldn't.
 So of course it got a bit weird that the four classes I took just happened to be directly related to what I was working on.
 They happened to come just after I needed to know what kept my spirit weak.

 I'd been having specific trouble with one issue.
 I’m talking (vaguely) about a recurring moment when I was being tested and tested again.
 Something was happening to us that kept pushing my patience into triage.
 It was uncanny how this type of unusual moment kept recurring more and more as this lesson went on.